maherkaz/500-2018/assignments/homework1/README.md

 Be sure to treat the categorical variables (including NYHA class, angina status, race and sex) appropriately as factors (ideally with meaningful names), and account for missingness deliberately in an appropriate way.

+Your final results should include:

+1. a R Markdown file containing all of your code
+2. an HTML file with the results from your Markdown, which describes:
+    1. your sample preparation work including dealing with missingness and partitioning the data into training and test samples
+    2. your fitted logistic regression model (to your training sample)
+    3. the results of your application of your model to your test sample, which is best accomplished as a graph which shows the distribution of your model probability estimates in the "actually died" and "actually survived" groups within your test sample.